Enjoy the beach this summer at some of South Australia’s accessible beach locations!

 Check out the Disabled Surfers Association to have a go at surfing, check out their facebook page to find the next event.

-Stay tuned to learn more about the beach mat roll out at Port Pirie, due to be available in 2018.
+Stay tuned to learn more about the beach mat roll out at Port Pirie, contact the Red Cross at Port Pirie for more information.

 Travelling interstate? check out Accessible Beaches directory to get your beach fix!